Pratik-RC/CSE540_Fall25_Project-Group-9/README.md

-Smart Contract Powered Coffee Traceability System :
+Smart Contract Powered Premium Coffee Traceability System :
 This project demonstrates how blockchain technology can be used to create a transparent and traceable coffee supply chain.
 Using smart contracts written in Solidity and deployed on a local Ethereum network using Hardhat, this system tracks the journey of a coffee batch across different stakeholders:
 Producer → Certifying Authority → Distributors → Retailer
 Each step in the lifecycle is recorded on the blockchain and becomes immutable and verifiable, ensuring: